JavaScript

 test.set('lion', 'golden')

-4. After populating your hash map with the data above, your hash map’s actual capacity should now be at 0.75 (full capacity).
+4. After populating your hash map with the data above, your hash map’s current load levels should now be at 0.75 (full capacity).

 5. Now with a full hash map, try overwriting a few nodes using set(key, value).
-By right, this should only over-write the existing values of your nodes and not add new ones.
+This should only overwrite the existing values of your nodes and not add new ones, so length() should still return the same value and capacity should remain the same.

-6. After that, populate your hash map with the last node below (doing this will make your hash map exceed your current load factor, hence expanding your buckets and growing your hash map):
+6. After that, populate your hash map with the last node below.
+This will make your load levels exceed your load factor, triggering your hash map’s growth functionality and doubling its capacity:

 test.set('moon', 'silver')

-7. If you have implemented your hash map correctly, the capacity of your new hash map will drop well below your load factor and you will notice that the nodes in your hash map are spread much evenly among your buckets.
+7. If you have implemented your hash map correctly, the load levels of your expanded hash map should drop well below your load factor, and the entries should be spread evenly among the expanded buckets.

-9. Test the other methods of your hash maps such as get(key), has(key), remove(key), length(), clear(), keys(), values(), and entries() to check if they are still working as expected after expanding your hash map.
+9. Test the other methods of your hash map, such as get(key), has(key), remove(key), length(), clear(), keys(), values(), and entries(), to check if they are still working as expected after expanding your hash map.

 Extra Credit